microsoft/azure_arc/docs/azure_jumpstart_ag/contoso_supermarket/adx_dashboards/_index.md

 Follow the below steps In order to view the PoS Orders dashboard reports you will need to import these into ADX.

 - On the Client VM, open Windows Explorer and navigate to folder _C:\Ag\adx_dashboards_ folder.
-This folder contains two ADX dashboard report JSON files (_adx-dashboard-iotsensor-payload.json_ and _adx-dashboard-orders-payload.json_) with ADX name and URI updated when the logon script is completed.
+This folder contains two ADX dashboard report JSON files (_adx-dashboard-iotsensor-payload.json_ and _adx-dashboard-orders-payload.json_) with the ADX name and URI updated when the deployment PowerShell logon script is completed.

   ![Locate dashboard report template files](./img/adx_dashboard_report_files.png)